pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :type clip: :ref:`IRect`

-      :arg bool alpha: Indicates whether transparency should be included.
-Choose ``False`` if not absolutely required, as it saves memory considerably (25% for RGB).
+      :arg bool alpha: Indicates whether a transparent image should be created.
+This has an important behavior impact.
+See :meth:`Page.getPixmap`.

       :rtype: :ref:`Pixmap`